Military parade: Venezuela

 Taking part on these parades are active duty and reserve personnel of the NBAF and its service branches, and these are a mix of the German, British and later on Chinese and Russian traditions.

 In August 2018, during a military parade and ceremony on the Venezuelan National Guard's 81st anniversary, President Nicolás Maduro was targeted in a drone attack, which left him unharmed, and left 8–9 people injured.

 Vietnam

-As a former French territorial possession, Vietnam hosts a number of military parades with a combination of French, Russian and Chinese drill featuring the People's Army of Vietnam and Vietnam People's Public Security on the following dates:
+As a former French territorial possession, Vietnam hosts a number of military parades with a combination of French, Russian and Chinese drill often featuring the People's Army of Vietnam and Vietnam People's Public Security on the following dates: